isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-how-to-remove-paint-from-metal-door.markdown

 Water and soap definitely won't scrape off stubborn paint from the metal doors, doorknobs, hinges, and radiators.
 First, I would recommend using a
 [paint stripper for metal](https://pestpolicy.com/best-paint-stripper-for-metal/) to remove the paint leave the metal bare.
-*In summary, here's how to how to remove paint from the metal door; prepare the metal surface and wear your protective gear, apply the paint stripper (and wait for 8 hours), remove the paint stripper and use some mineral spirits, and finally clean the metal surface. *
+*In summary, here's how to how to remove paint from the metal door; prepare the metal surface and wear your protective gear, apply the paint stripper (and wait for 8 hours), remove the paint stripper and use some mineral spirits, and finally clean the metal surface.Â *
 ## Details: How to Remove Paint from Metal Door
 ### Step 1: Gather the Requirements
 First, gather the requirements, including a respirator, paint scraper, drop cloth, eye protection, disposable paint brushes, rubber gloves, nylon brush, mineral spirits, and paint stripping gel.